Published 23/02/2024 | Edited: Finley Vile 14/02/2025

 Looking after your brakes

 During a prolonged period of inactivity the brakes on your car can seize up, which will make driving more difficult – or even dangerous.
-You might feel like your car is pulling to one side, or that the brakes are still on even when driving.

 But driving with seized brakes can damage the discs and even the wheel hub.
 In extreme cases, driving with seized brakes could generate enough heat to make them actually catch fire.

-Not ideal!
+Not ideal.

 If you’re home, try and move your car back and forth during those times you’re running the engine, so they don’t seize up.
 Use both the handbrake and foot brake when you do this to keep them active.

-If you’re not home, it’s a good idea to check your brakes at the start of your journey.
+If you’re not home, it’s a good idea to check your brakes at the start of your next journey.
 As you pull away, press the footbrake – it should feel sharp, not spongey.

 Looking after your tyres

 It’s just as important to test your tyres as it is your brakes.
+Over or underinflated tyres can lead to a blowout on the road, which can be scary and dangerous.

-You can check your tyre pressure before setting off and compare to the manufacturer’s recommendation.
-In fact, if you’re a responsible driver checking your tyres regularly it’s a good idea to invest in a digital pump so you don’t have to keep topping up at your local supermarket.
+In fact, if you’re checking your tyres regularly it’s a good idea to invest in a digital pump so you don’t have to keep topping up at your local supermarket.
+They’re small, easy to use and relatively inexpensive.

-Don’t forget to look at the tread depth and any general wear and tear too.
 Worn tyres are dangerous and will need replacing; if you’ve taken out a maintenance package then you may already have the cost of tyre repair or replacement covered by your lease.

 Safe storage